dimitriwalters/interview/README.md

 ### Hash Tables

-Very useful data structure in algorithms.
-This should probably be the first data structure thought of when designing an algorithm.
-Basically: an array but with constant access time of elements.
+Very useful data structure in algorithms - it should probably be the first data structure thought of when designing an algorithm.
+A hash table is a data structure that maps keys to values, but can be thought of as an array with constant access time to elements.
 Whereas a normal array would require linear scanning (or binary search if sorted), values are inserted into a fixed index using a *hashing function*.
 So given a value, one can always find the index of that value in a hash table.

 Note: The time complexity is not *exactly* constant.
 In cases where hashes of two values are the same, called *collisions*, the hash table would have to either expand or have some other type of implementation to deal with it (could use a linked list, or place values in another available spot).